ecmwf/ecflow/docs/client_api/command_internals.rst

             Plug command is used to move nodes.
-            The destination node can be on another server In which case the destination path should be of the form '<host>:<port>/suite/family/task arg1 = path to source node
+            The destination node can be on another server In which case the destination path should be of the form '<host>:<port>/suite/family/task

+            Argument(s):

+                source: path
+                    # The path to the source node

+                destination: path
-              arg2 = path to the destination node
+                    # The path to the destination node

             This command can fail because:
             - Source node is in a 'active' or 'submitted' state
             - Another user already has an lock